Committee drafts recommendations to curb alcohol misuse on Tybee Island

 “The reason we have so many police officers and lifeguards and things like that is not because of the residents that actually live here, it is because of the visitors,” he said.

 Anyone can join Tuesday’s Zoom meeting to voice their opinion on the recommended changes.
-Information is on the city’s website.
+Information on how to join the meeting at 7 p.m. is on the city’s website.